Purchases made through my links help support this website, at no additional cost to you. Details.

 Magpie Journals, in Videos

-Here’s a late 2013 video – about 7 minutes long – of one of those early, Swap-bot magpie journals.
+Here’s a video from 2013.
+It’s about 7 minutes long and it’s of one of those early, Swap-bot magpie journals.
 You’ll get the idea in the first few minutes.
 It’s by Diane Baker-Williams.

 Next, take a look at this 2-minute video by Wishfulkelly, and it’s described as a smash book / glue book / Magpie journal.
 It’s a very quiet video, with music playing faintly in the background.
 It’s fun.

-Next, Elizabeth Metz (Conifer Crow) creates “magpie bundles,” which are mixed media journals you can leave as-is, or take apart, embellish, and add to.
+Elizabeth Metz (Conifer Crow) creates “magpie bundles,” which are mixed media journals you can leave as-is, or take apart, embellish, and add to.
 The following is a 6-minute video showing one of her smaller bundles.
-(This one has already sold.)
+(It’s already sold.)

 I like this video as a starting point, to imagine my own mixed-media magpie journals.